andrew/ultimate-awesome/README.md

 - [fucking-awesome-sysadmin](https://github.com/Correia-jpv/fucking-awesome-sysadmin) - A curated list of amazingly awesome open source sysadmin resources.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-calculus](https://github.com/donovanglover/awesome-calculus) - :tropical_drink: A list of awesome resources I used to study Calculus.
 - [Awesome-Scene-Change-Detection](https://github.com/DoongLi/Awesome-Scene-Change-Detection) - This repo contains a curative list of scene change detection(SCD), including papers, videos, codes, and related websites.
-- [awesome-learned-point-cloud-compression](https://github.com/kaiwangm/awesome-learned-point-cloud-compression) - A list of papers about deep point cloud compression.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.
 - [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.